William-CamposII/William_Portfolio/README.md

-Data Science Portfolio
+Welcome to my project portfolio!

-Welcome to my Data Science portfolio!
-This repository showcases a collection of projects demonstrating my expertise in data analysis, visualization, and database management.
+This repository showcases a variety of projects that demonstrate my skills in SQL, Python, and Tableau.
+Each project is designed to highlight different aspects of my proficiency in data analysis, data visualization, and data manipulation.
 Here’s a brief overview of the tools and technologies I use:

 Python: Leveraged for data manipulation, cleaning, and analysis using libraries like Pandas and NumPy.